-In general, your yield on Securities will depend on several variables, including:
+In general, your yield on PCs will depend on several variables, including:

-- The price you paid for your Securities.

-- The Coupon for your Securities.

-- The rate of principal prepayments on the underlying Mortgages.

-- The payment delay of your Securities.

-- If your MBS are backed by Initial Interest Mortgages, the fact that the weighted average life of an Initial Interest Mortgage will differ from the weighted average life of a level payment, fully amortizing, fixed-rate Mortgage having the same principal amount, interest rate and maturity.
-As a result, the yield of an Initial Interest Mortgage may be more or less than the yield of the level payment, fully amortizing, fixed-rate Mortgage, depending on its purchase price.
-MBS Pools containing Initial Interest Mortgages may therefore have different yields than MBS Pools containing level payment, fully amortizing, fixed-rate Mortgages during the interest only period may affect yields on the MBS Pools that contain them more than similar prepayments would affect the yields on MBS Pools containing level payment, fully amortizing, fixed-rate Mortgages on September 1, 2010.)
+- The price you paid for your PCs. - The PC Coupon for your PCs. - The rate of principal prepayments on the underlying Mortgages. - The payment delay of your PCs. - In the case of ARM PCs, the values of the applicable Index. - In the case of ARM PCs, the effect of any periodic interest rate and payment adjustments (and any associated adjustment caps, lifetime ceilings and lifetime floors) on the underlying ARMs. - In the case of Payment Capped ARM PCs, whether your PC experiences negative or accelerated amortization. - If your PCs are backed by Initial Interest Mortgages, the fact that the weighted average life of an Initial Interest Mortgage will differ from the weighted average life of a level payment, fully amortizing, fixed-rate Mortgage having the same principal amount, interest rate and maturity (or an otherwise similar ARM, as applicable).
+As a result, the yield of an Initial Interest Mortgage may be more or less than the yield of the level payment, fully amortizing, fixed-rate Mortgages (or otherwise similar ARM, as applicable), depending on its purchase price.
+PC Pools containing Initial Interest Mortgages may therefore have different yields than PC Pools containing level payment, fully amortizing, fixed-rate Mortgages having otherwise similar terms (or otherwise similar ARMs, as applicable).
+Moreover, prepayments of Initial Interest Mortgages during the interest only period may affect yields on PC Pools containing level payment, fully amortizing, fixed-rate Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages (or otherwise similar ARMs, as applicable).
+We ceased purchasing Initial Interest Mortgages on September 1, 2010.

-You should carefully consider the yield risks associated with Securities, including these:
+You should carefully consider the yield risks associated with PCs, including these:

-- If you purchase a Security at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a Security at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
-A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a Security is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods. - Mortgages tend to prepay fastest when prevailing interest rates are low.
+- If you purchase a PC at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a PC at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
+A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a PC is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.

+- Mortgages tend to prepay fastest when prevailing interest rates are low.
 When this happens, you may not be able to reinvest your principal payments in comparable securities at as high a yield. - In a high interest rate environment, Mortgages tend to prepay more slowly.
 When this happens, you may not receive principal payments, which could otherwise be reinvested in comparable securities at a higher yield, as quickly as you expect.